cammck/MogWatch/README.md

 Assess best Arduino device and Colour OLED display for purposes

 Phase.4
-Working the
+Working through the various sensors listed above and define how they will be displayed and configured (thresholds, etc)

 # todo
-get Fritzing working and sketch the wiring diagram for Phase 1
+get Fritzing working and sketch the wiring diagram for Phase 1 and beyond